The affinely invariant distance correlation: Introduction

-As an illustration of our results, Section \ref{sec:Stateline} considers time series of wind vectors at the Stateline wind energy center in Oregon and Washington; we shall derive the empirical auto and cross distance correlation functions between wind vectors at distinct meteorological stations.
-In Section \ref{sec:discussion}, we provide a discussion in which we make a case for the use of the distance correlation and the affinely invariant distance correlation, which we believe to be uniquely appealing and powerful multivariate measures of dependence.
-Finally, the paper closes with an Appendix in which we calculate the non-affine distance covariance and distance correlation for multivariate normal populations.
+As an illustration of our results, Section~\ref{sec:Stateline} considers time series of wind vectors at the Stateline wind energy center in Oregon and Washington; we shall derive the empirical auto and cross distance correlation functions between wind vectors at distinct meteorological stations.
+Finally, we provide in Section~\ref {sec:discussion} a discussion in which we make a case for the use of the distance correlation and the affinely invariant distance correlation, which we believe to be appealing and powerful multivariate measures of dependence.

-\section{The Sample Version of the Affinely Invariant Distance Correlation}
+\section{The sample version of the affinely invariant distance correlation}

-In this section, which is written primarily to introduce readers to distance correlation measures, we describe sample versions of the affinely invariant distance covariance and distance correlation as introduced by Sz\'ekely, et al.~(2007, pp.~2784--2785) and Sz\'ekely and Rizzo (2009, pp.~1252--1253).
+In this section, which is written primarily to introduce readers to distance correlation measures, we describe sample versions of the affinely invariant distance covariance and distance correlation as introduced by Sz\'ekely \textit{et al.} \cite{SzeRizBak07}, pages 2784--2785, and Sz\'ekely and Rizzo \cite{SzeRiz09}, pages 1252--1253.

 First, we review the sample versions of the standard distance covariance and distance correlation.
-Given a random sample $(X_1,Y_1), \ldots, (X_n,Y_n)$ from jointly distributed random vectors $X \in \R^p$ and $Y \in \R^q$, we set
+Given a random sample $(X_1,Y_1), \ldots, (X_n,Y_n)$ from jointly distributed random vectors $X \in\R^p$ and $Y \in\R^q$, we set

 A natural way of introducing a sample version of the distance covariance is to let